merovex-press/stranded-series/series-bible/02-Setting/04-Society/organizations/odyssey-ltd.md

 ### Odyssey Limited

-This is the limited charter company established by the Eutanio Crown for Slipstream exploration.
+This is the limited charter company established by the British Crown for Slipstream exploration.